Sbrussee/PathBench-MIL/README.md

   aggregation_level: slide # Aggregation level, can be slide or patient
   with_continue: True # Continue training from a previous checkpoint, if available
   task: classification # Task, can be classification, regression or survival
-  visualization: # Visualization options, options: CLASSIFICATION: confusion_matrix, precision_recall_curve, roc_curve, umap, mosaic SURVIVAL: survival_roc, concordance_index, calibration REGRESSION: predicted_vs_actual, residuals, qq
+  visualization: # Visualization options, options: CLASSIFICATION: confusion_matrix, precision_recall_curve, roc_curve, top_tiles URVIVAL: survival_roc, concordance_index, calibration REGRESSION: predicted_vs_actual, residuals, qq
     - learning_curve
     - confusion_matrix
     - roc_curve
-    - umap
   mode: optimization # Mode to use, either benchmark or optimization

   custom_metrics: [RocAuc]: List of evaluation metrics to measure in the validation set during model training.
 Needs to be either specified in metrics.py or a fastai metric: https://docs.fast.ai/metrics.html